 Foreign nationals are entitled to emergency medical treatment in Brazilian public hospitals.
 Public hospitals in Brazil, especially in major cities, tend to be crowded.
 Private hospitals will not accept you unless you can present evidence of sufficient funds or insurance.
 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.

-UK health authorities have classified Brazil as having a risk of Zika virus transmission.
-For more information and advice, visit the website of the National Travel Health Network and Centre.
+- UK health authorities have classified Brazil as having a risk of Zika virus transmission

 The sun can be extremely strong and UV levels are higher than in the UK.